Quick answer

 - Intermittent propulsion — sometimes works, sometimes doesn't.

-- Propulsion works at full speed setting only, or only at slow speed.
+- Self-propel works at full speed setting only, or only at slow speed.

-- Mower rolls forward but requires more push effort than usual, as if the drive is partially engaged.
+- The mower rolls forward but requires more push effort than usual, as if the drive is partially engaged.

 - You hear a whining or grinding sound from the rear wheel area when you squeeze the drive bar.